alex-arapov-pmp/dedcoin/doc/build-unix.md

-# Unix Build of Dogecoin Core
+# Unix Build of Dedcoin Core

 This installation guide serves as a basis for all UNIX and UNIX-like operating systems.
 All examples in this guide are illustrated using an Ubuntu/Debian OS,